smallrye/smallrye-reactive-streams-operators/README.md

 ## Threading model

-This implementation is based on RX Java 2 and Eclipse Vert.x.
-If you are using it in a Vert.x application it enforces the Vert.x threading model automatically.
+This implementation is based on RX Java 2.
+By adding the Vert.x Execution Model to your classpath, it enforces the Vert.x threading model automatically.
 So operations triggered from a Vert.x context (event loop or worker) are always handled in the same context, even if stream emissions are done in another thread.